 Holy Names University in Oakland, CA a Catholic liberal coeducational University, emphasizes excellent teaching within small class setting to a diverse student body.
 Located on 60 wooded acres overlooking San Francisco Bay, the site provides ready access to the cultural, business and educational resources of the San Francisco Bay Area.
 For more information about Holy Names University visit www.hnu.edu.

-Review of applicants will begin on August, 2018 and continue to be reviewed until the position is filled.
-To apply, submit an application letter, curriculum vitae, statement of teaching philosophy, official transcripts of all academic work and 3 letters of reference with the Holy Names University faculty application to email@example.com.
+Review of applicants will begin in late September, 2018 and continue to be reviewed until the position is filled.
+To apply, submit an application letter, curriculum vitae, statement of teaching philosophy, official transcripts of all academic work and 3 letters of reference with the Holy Names University faculty application to firstname.lastname@example.org.
 Please note that at least one reference letter must come from a faculty member who has observed and is very familiar with the candidate’s teaching.